woutarb/IOTmanual/README.md

 # IOTmanual
 Manual for the IOT subject from the Designing for Emerging Technologies semester.

-## RFID
+## RFID Arduino programming
-Forget-me-not
 The forget-me-not system has a comprehensive system of mostly borrowed sensors and actuators.
-One part that it doesn't hijack is it's NFC pad and the interaction with the stuff you shouldn't forget.
+One part that it doesn't hijack from existing products is it's NFC pad and the interaction with the objects you shouldn't forget.
 NFC is the part that I will try to work out in this manual.
 As shown in the designmanual it's important that the user can use an object with an NFC tag to communicate with the system.
 Prototyped will be the communication of NFC and system, so it's easier to understand.